Pylons/deform/docs/basics.rst

 Once the form is rendered, a user will interact with the form in his browser, and some point, he will submit it.
-When the user submits the form, the data provided by the user will either validate properly, or the form will need to be rerendered with error markers which help to inform the user of which parts need to be filled in "properly" (as defined by the schema).
+When the user submits the form, the data provided by the user will either validate properly, or the form will need to be re-rendered with error markers which help to inform the user of which parts need to be filled in "properly" (as defined by the schema).
 We allow the user to continue filling in the form, submitting, and revalidating indefinitely.